 Psychologist, Public Health Researcher, AIDS Warrior

-Dr. Halkitis’ program of research examines the intersection between the HIV epidemic, drug abuse, and mental health burden, and the biological, behavioral, psychosocial, and structural factors that predispose these overlapping epidemics.
-CHIBPS (www.chibps.org), the research center he directs, conducts cutting-edge bio-behavioral studies, serves as a training site for the next generation of scholars, and partners with community agencies to conduct studies for and with the LGBT population.
+Dr. Halkitis’ program of research examines health disparities in LGBTQ populations, with an emphasis on the intersection between the HIV, drug abuse, and mental health burden, and the biological, behavioral, psychosocial, and structural factors that predispose these and other health disparities.
+CHIBPS (www.chibps.org), the research center he founded also, serves as a training site for the next generation of scholars, and partners with community agencies to conduct studies for and with the LGBTQ population.
+His research program has been earned approximately $50 million in grant funding.

 BA (Phi Beta Kappa.
 Cum Laude), Columbia University;